srl-labs/containerlab/docs/manual/nodes.md

 You can also specify a magic ENV VAR - `__IMPORT_ENVS: true` - which will import all environment variables defined in your shell to the relevant topology level.

 ### env-files
-To add environment variables defined in files to a node use the `env-files` container that can be added at `defaults`, `kind` and `node` levels.
+To add environment variables defined in a file use the `env-files` property that can be defined at `defaults`, `kind` and `node` levels.

-The variable definitions of all the specified files are merged.
-More specific definitions (default -> kind -> node) will overwrite less specific.
+The variable defined in the files are merged across all of them wtit more specific definitions overwriting less specific.
+Node level is the most specific one.

-Files can either be specified with their absolute path, but also with a relative path.
-The base path for the relative path resolution is the directory that holds the clab.yml topology definition
+Files can either be specified with their absolute path or a relative path.
+The base path for the relative path resolution is the directory that holds the topology definition file.

 ```yaml
 topology: